Rajpratik71/linux-manPages/zdiff.md

        zdiff [ diff_options ] file1 [ file2 ]

 DESCRIPTION
        Zcmp  and zdiff are used to invoke the cmp or the diff program on files compressed via gzip.
 All options specified are passed directly to cmp or diff.
-If  only  file1 is specified, it is compared to the uncom‐ pressed contents of file1.gz.
-If two files are specified, their  con‐ tents  (uncompressed  if necessary) are fed to cmp or diff.
+If only file1 is specified, it is com‐ pared to the uncompressed contents of file1.gz.
+If two files are specified, their contents (uncompressed if necessary) are fed to cmp or diff.
 The input files are not  modified.
-The exit status from  cmp  or  diff  is  pre‐ served.
+The  exit status from cmp or diff is preserved.

 SEE ALSO
-       cmp(1),  diff(1),  zmore(1),  zgrep(1),  znew(1),  zforce(1), gzip(1),
+       cmp(1), diff(1), zmore(1), zgrep(1), znew(1), zforce(1), gzip(1), gzexe(1)
-       gzexe(1)

 BUGS
        Messages from the cmp or diff programs may refer to file names such as "-" instead of to the file names specified.

                                                                                                                                                                                               ZDIFF(1)